LevaCompany/leva-icons/README.md

 # leva-icons
 The icons pack create for add all worldwide icons: [icons.levabrands.dev/about](https://levabrands.dev/icons/about/)
-## Added in Leva Icons 5.0
+## Added in Leva Icons 6.0 Alpha
-New themes
+No 5.0 Pre-RC
 ## On ZIP file
 * ts
 * react